DigitalPhonetics/IMS-Toucan/README.md

 corresponding audios as the values.

 Then go to the directory *TrainingInterfaces/TrainingPipelines*.
-In there, make a copy of any existing pipeline that has Tacotron2 in its name.
+In there, make a copy of any existing pipeline that has Tacotron 2 in its name.
 If your dataset is single-speaker, choose any that is not LibriTTS.
 If your dataset is multi-speaker, choose the one for LibriTTS as your template.
 We will use this copy as reference and only make the necessary changes to use the new dataset.
 Import the function you have just written as